 Chapter 5: Skills System

-5.1 What Exactly Is a Skill?
+5.1 What Is a Skills System?

 In the previous chapters, we covered individual Agent tools and reasoning capabilities.
 But a problem is starting to emerge: the same Agent fails when you switch tasks.